Flashcards in Homeostasis Deck (6):

 -animals such as birds and mammals derive most of their heat from the metabolic activities that tale place inside their bodies

 What are ectotherms?

--they therefore control their body temperature by adapting their behaviour to changes in the external temperature
+-many ectotherms gain heat from the environment, they control their body temperature by adapting their behaviour to changes in the external temperature

 How do animals conserve and gain heat in response to a cold environment?